silviadallari/Pfmm/README.md

 This repository contains the R implementation of the methodology presented in:

-**A Poisson Factor Mixture Model for the Analysis of Linguistic Competence in Italian University Students’ Writing**
+**A Poisson Factor Mixture Model for the Analysis of Linguistic Competence**

 The proposed method introduces a Poisson Factor Mixture Model for the analysis of multivariate count data.
 The model combines a finite mixture structure to account for unobserved heterogeneity with a latent layer that captures possible dependence among variables.